 Discover the treasures of the night sky and learn how to capture and process lunar, planetary, wide field and deep sky objects.
-OctansLab is based in South East Queensland, Australia and images with a range of telescopes including a William Optics GT71 refractor, a William Optics GTF102mm refractor and Celestron RASA8 all mounted on an Ioptron CEM40 controlled via an ZWO ASIair.
+OctansLab is based in South East Queensland, Australia and without a permanent imaging setup, all the astrophotography gear used has to be portable.
+The telescopes including a William Optics GT71 refractor, a William Optics GTF102mm refractor, a Borg55FL and a Celestron RASA8.
+The tracking mount used is currently an Avalon Instruments M Zero.

 From the Blog

 3D printed bracket to attach an Orion 50mm guidescope to the Star Adventurer mount.

 3D printed bracket to attach a Polemaster to the Avalon Instruments M Zero.

 A new 50mm f3.8 (190mm FL) guidescope for the Avalon Instruments M-zero mount with 3D printed rings.

 The Borg55FL f3.6 refractor and ASI183MM astrophotography camera on the Avalon Instruments M Zero mount.

 First light for the Borg 55FL astrograph on the M Zero mount imaging NGC6888 in hydrogen alpha

 Configuring the M Zero mount for the William Optics GTF102mm f6.9 refractor and ASI294MC astrophotography camera.